gentoomaniac/puppet/modules/docker/README.md

 ## Reference

-For information on classes, types and functions see the [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-docker/blob/master/REFERENCE.md).
+For information on classes, types, and functions, see the [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-docker/blob/main/REFERENCE.md).

 ## Limitations